 Create Table: To create a table give a unique table name and its data types by this;

-The column name PersonID is integer type and it holds an integer value, FirstName, LastName, Address, and City columns names are of varchar type and these will hold characters, and the maximum length for these fields consist 255 characters.
+The column name PersonID is an integer type and it holds an integer value FirstName, LastName, Address, and City columns.
+The names of these values are of varchar type and these will hold characters.
+The maximum length for these fields consists of 255 characters.

 The empty table “Persons” will look like this;

-You can simply insert records with the help of ‘SELECT’ command as;
+You can simply insert records with the help of the ‘SELECT’ command as;

-When you insert records in the table now you need to delete records, you can use delete command.
-By Delete command, you can delete any specific records from the table.
-Delete command is only usable with ‘WHERE’ clause condition as.
+When you insert records in the table now you need to delete records, you can use the delete command.
+With it, you can delete any specific records from the table.
+Delete command is only usable with the ‘WHERE’ clause condition.